frictionlessdata/tabulator-py/README.md

 **Options**

 - **sheet**: Sheet name or number (starting from 1).
+- **workbook_cache**: An empty dictionary to handle workbook caching.
+If provided, `tabulator` will fill the dictionary with `source: tmpfile_path` pairs for remote workbooks.
+Each workbook will be downloaded only once and all the temporary files will be deleted on the process exit.
+Defauts: None
 - **fill_merged_cells**: if `True` it will unmerge and fill all merged cells by a visible value.
 With this option enabled the parser can't stream data and load the whole document into memory.